-Additionally, there ISC’s CTO, Joao Damas, wrote an informative and important blog: BIND 9.9 Why You Should Care … and we hope you do care.
+Additionally, ISC’s CTO, Joao Damas, wrote an informative and important blog: BIND 9.9 - Why Should You Care? … and we hope you do care.

 The full list of improvements to each version can be tracked in our release notes for BIND, but for operators who are considering switching to 9.9 for the first time here are some of the improvements we think you will especially appreciate.

 What's New from ISC